SurenaMHZ/NodeDownloader/README.md

 # :octocat: Node Downloader

-Node Downloader is a plugin for Construct 3 game engine that allows you to download a file from a URL and save it in the player's PC.
+Node Downloader is a plugin for Construct 3 and construct 2 game engine that allows you to download a file from a URL and save it in the player's PC.

 :exclamation: Node Downloader only works with [NW.js](http://nwjs.io) (and [Electron](http://electron.atom.io)).
 ## Actions